-No Disability benefit will be paid for disabilities:
+No Disability benefit will be paid by this Plan for disabilities:

-- For which you are not being treated or for which you are not under the care of a Physician appropriate (in CBA's sole discretion) to the disabling condition and not receiving care that is administered as often as necessary to reach maximum medical improvement; - Caused by or contributed by service in the armed forces, National Guard or military reserves of any country or international authority (including active duty, active duty for training purposes, undeclared war and resistance to armed aggression) except a non-service connected Injury or Sickness while on a temporary tour of duty of 31 or fewer days; - Caused by or contributed to an act of war, declared or undeclared, including resistance to armed aggression; - Resulting from attempted suicide or intentionally self-inflicted Injury, while sane or insane; - Caused by or contributed to or resulting from participation in the commission of an assault, felony, strike, civil disorder or riot; - When you are confined to jail, prison or other house of correction as a result of conviction for a criminal or other public offense; - When you fail to provide acceptable Proof of Loss to CBA; or - When you do not cooperate with CBA in accordance with the terms of the Plan, including but not limited to the Mandatory Rehabilitation provision, independent medical examination(s), functional capacity evaluation(s), personal interview(s) or requests for verification of your financial status.
+- For which you are not being treated or for which you are not under the care of a Physician appropriate (in CBA's sole discretion) to the disabling condition and not receiving care that is administered as often as necessary to reach maximum medical improvement; - When you are not Actively at Work or have not met the Active Work Requirement; - Caused or contributed to by service in the armed forces, National Guard or military reserves of any country or international authority (including active duty, active duty for training purposes, undeclared war and resistance to armed aggression) except a non-service connected Injury or Sickness while on a temporary tour of duty of 31 or fewer days; - Caused or contributed to by an act of war, declared or undeclared, including resistance to armed aggression; - Resulting from attempted suicide or intentionally self-inflicted Injury, while sane or insane; - Caused by (or contributed to or resulting from) participation in the commission of an assault, felony, strike, civil disorder or riot; - When you are confined to jail, prison or other house of correction as a result of conviction for a criminal or other public offense; - Caused by, contributed to or resulting from intoxication. - When you fail to provide acceptable Proof of Loss to CBA; or - When you do not cooperate with CBA in accordance with the terms of the Plan, including but not limited to the Mandatory Rehabilitation provision, independent medical examinations, functional capacity evaluations, personal interviews or requests for verification of your financial status.